SteffenKockel/pyduin/README.md

 # pyduin

-A Pyhton wrapper for Arduino and other IOT devices such as ESP.
+A Python wrapper for Arduino and other IOT devices such as ESP.
 It aims to support everything, that platformio supports.
 It consists of two parts

 * A python library
 * A commandline interface